FliquePKG/FreePKGBuilder/README.md

 > ⚠️ **Note:** Firmware support is version-specific.
 Compatibility should not be assumed for firmware versions that are not explicitly listed above.

-### 📚 JSON Libraries

-Free PKG Builder can work with game libraries stored in **JSON**, allowing game information to be loaded and used by the application instead of requiring everything to be entered manually.

-This makes it possible to maintain and reuse organized game libraries across different sessions.

 ## ⚠️ Current Limitations

 Free PKG Builder is still under active development.